rhsCZ/BetterBoardNavigator/README.md

  - gcd - GenCAD
  - tgz - ODB++
  - ccz - visECAD
+**Please be careful with .tgz files, because components can be rotated 180 degrees.**

 Used technologies:
 - **python** - processing cad files